oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 for that version.

 Individual services may define custom headers.
-These headers MUST NOT begin with [OData]{.Datatype}.
+These headers MUST NOT begin with `OData`.
 Custom headers SHOULD be optional when making requests to the service.
 A service MUST NOT require the client to understand custom headers to accurately interpret the response.

 ## []{#sec_FormatExtensibility}[6.6]{#_Toc477876562} [Format Extensibility](#sec_FormatExtensibility)